 Ever wonder what the most important thing is to do post run?
 Eat?
 Stretch?
 Foam roll?
 Shower???

-Fret no more, I’m going to walk you through what matters, what you can do later and what you may not have to do at all.
+Fret no more, as a running coach I’m going to walk you through what matters, what you can do later, and what you may not have to do at all.

-If you’re anything like me the post run cooldown is dashing in to the house, grabbing my green smoothie, hoping to swallow some before hoping in to the shower and then bounding out of the shower trying to dry my hair while still sweating.
+If you’re anything like me the post-run cooldown is dashing into the house, grabbing my green smoothie, hoping to swallow some before hopping into the shower, and then bounding out of the shower trying to dry my hair while still sweating.

 It’s a real treat.